Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section

-Since the metric is time-independent there is an associate Killing vector in the time direction indicating time translation invariance of the equation of motion and therefore an associate conserved quantity: the energy.
-Thus, we can define a Hamiltonian, and from Eq.~(\ref{Dirac}) we have
+Since the metric is independent of time, there is an associated Killing vector in the time direction indicating time translation invariance of the equation of motion and therefore an associated conserved quantity: the energy.
+We can thus define a Hamiltonian, and from Eq.~(\ref{Dirac}) we have